harness/developer-hub/tutorials/security-tests/sast-scan-semgrep.md

 ---
-title: Codebase scans with Semgrep
+title: SAST code scans using Semgrep
 sidebar_position: 30
 description: Scan a codebase using Semgrep
 keywords: [STO, security, SAST, security, codebase, Semgrep]
 # slug: /sto-pipelines/sast/semgrep
 ---

+# SAST code scans using Semgrep

+<ctabanner
+  buttonText="Learn More"
+  title="Continue your learning journey." tagline="Take a Security Testing Orchestration certification today!" link="/certifications/sto" closable={true}
+  target="_self"
+/>

-This tutorial shows you how to scan your codebases using [Semgrep](https://semgrep.dev), a popular code-scanning tool.
-Semgrep supports a [wide variety of languages](https://semgrep.dev/docs/supported-languages/) and includes a [free version](https://semgrep.dev/pricing/) for individuals who want to scan files locally.
+This tutorial shows you how to scan your codebases using [Semgrep](https://semgrep.dev), a popular [SAST](https://www.gartner.com/en/information-technology/glossary/static-application-security-testing-sast) tool for detecting vulnerabilities in application code.
+Semgrep can scan a [wide variety of languages](https://semgrep.dev/docs/supported-languages/) and includes a [free version](https://semgrep.dev/pricing/) for individuals who want to scan files locally.

 In this tutorial, you'll set up a simple [ingestion-only workflow](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline) with two steps.
 The first step runs the scan; the second step ingests the results.